rstudio/team-admin.rstudio.com/docs/rstudio-workbench/lab-startup-and-packages.md

 The default mechanism for installing a package on Linux is to compile from source.

-Use the R console in RStudio Server Pro to determine your current CRAN repository:
+Use the R console in RStudio Workbench to determine your current CRAN repository:

 ```r
 getOption("repos")